-(For Janmashtami, The Quint is republishing this touching ode to Krishna penned by a Muslim, originally published in August 2016.)
+(For Janmashtami, The Quint is republishing this touching ode to Krishna, originally published in August 2016.)

 So what if the anecdotes of Lord Krishna still echo in my ears as I look back into my early days, when my grandfather held my hand and we walked in our humble courtyard?